 What is the role of design and the designer in today’s fast-changing world?
 As technologies progress rapidly, so do the possibilities of what constitutes design expand.
 Along with the growth of societies, as communities reimagine themselves, the designer’s canvas evolves as well from not only creating solutions, to preserving the values and thinking behind them in response to constrained resources as diverse needs increase.

-The MA Design is a 1.5 year, 3 semester long programme to develop design research and practice capabilities in critical analysis, collaborative engagement and intellectual argument.
-As a student, you will learn by doing along the iterative process of research-led design practice.
-You will hone your critical thinking and ability to identify problems and formulate solutions, increasing your agility to perform across the roles of thinker, researcher, strategist and innovator.
+The MA Design is a 1.5 year, 3 semester-long programme to develop design research and practice capabilities in critical analysis, collaborative engagement and intellectual argument.
+As a student, you will learn by doing the iterative process of research-led design practice.
+You will hone your critical thinking and ability to identify problems and formulate solutions, increasing your agility to perform the roles of thinker, researcher, strategist and innovator.

 The MA Design programme provides a learning environment for interdisciplinary, collaborative processes.
 You will explore research themes through modules on context, discourse, methodology and interdisciplinary design labs.
 You will experience active learning, dialogue and debate with your fellow students, faculty and industry partners with diverse backgrounds, expertise and experience.

 In order to support your exploration of the emerging applications of design and where you can best apply your skills towards them, the programme provides a supportive environment full of advanced practical and research-driven opportunities for you to experiment across a wide range of domains.